Posted on: Mar 17, 2023 | 3 mins | Written by: HDFC ERGO Team

 Why are tinted windows not allowed in India?

-1. The tinted glasses, or the glass film, can reduce visibility and, thus, make driving difficult.
+1. The black tinted glasses, or the glass film, can reduce visibility and, thus, make driving difficult.
 This leads to accidents and is considered unsafe.

 2. The heavily tinted glass vehicles in the past have been known to be involved in crimes as these make the escape for criminals easier.
 Thus, to avoid crimes, the kind of glasses that can be used in cars are specified by the RTO.